5l1v3r1/TCP-IP-Session-Hijacker/README.md

 # F.A.Q

 # TCP-IP-Connection-Intruder
-1. Advanced TCP-IP connection intruder for any unencrypted protocols and execute data blindly using same credentials
+1. Advanced TCP-IP connection intruder for any unencrypted protocols and execute data payload blindly using target credentials

 # LICENSE
 EULA